 Text Overlays – Hot

 Text overlays are hot.
 This isn’t so much driven by aesthetics, but more the fact that you can’t bet on your viewer having their audio turned up!
-This means that voice overs alone are a risk, and makes text overlays of at least the salient information quite useful.
-Full subtitles are probably overkill on a 15-20 second video advert, but well designed text can definitely enhance the performance of your ad.
+This means that voiceovers alone are a risk, and make text overlays of at least the salient information quite useful.
+Full subtitles are probably overkill on a 15-20 second video advert, but well-designed text can definitely enhance the performance of your ad.

 Poor Sizing – Not